 Mark P. Szpak

-Mark is a leading member of the firm’s nationally-ranked data breach and privacy group that has assisted The Home Depot, Heartland Payment Systems, The TJX Companies, Neiman Marcus, Wyndham Hotels and others in handling the wide range of challenges that can arise when computer networks are intruded upon.
+Mark is a leading data breach and privacy litigator and advisor whose experience includes assisting The Home Depot, Sony, Arby’s, athenahealth, Heartland Payment Systems, The TJX Companies, Neiman Marcus, Wyndham Hotels and others in dealing with the wide range of challenges that breach and privacy incidents can generate.
 He has extensive experience in this burgeoning area, ranging from handling forensic investigations to responding to regulators to defending multidistrict class actions pending in both the US and Canada.
-Mark brings to that work, in addition, over 30 years of practice in complex litigation generally, representing public and private companies in a host of business and commercial disputes including consumer class actions, trademark and other intellectual property matters, securities fraud, regulatory enforcement, bankruptcy litigation, dealership disputes and transactional litigation.
+Mark brings to that work, in addition, almost 35 years of practice in complex litigation generally, representing public and private companies in a host of business and commercial disputes including consumer class actions, trademark and other intellectual property matters, securities fraud, regulatory enforcement, bankruptcy litigation, dealership disputes and transactional litigation.

-- Serving as lead counsel for Arby’s Restaurant Group in defending against all third-party claims arising from a payment card incident announced in February 2017.
+- Arby’s Restaurant Group in regard to consumer claims stemming from a cybersecurity incident announced in February 2017.

-- The Home Depot.
-Advising and representing Home Depot in responding to card brand inquiries stemming from the data security breach that Home Depot announced in September 2014.
+- The Home Depot in investigative matters and in responding to card brand inquiries and a range of litigations stemming from the cybersecurity incident that Home Depot announced in September 2014.

-- Neiman Marcus.
-Advising and representing Neiman Marcus in responding to card brand inquiries stemming from the data security breach that Neiman Marcus announced in January 2014.
+- Neiman Marcus in responding to card brand inquiries stemming from the data security breach that Neiman Marcus announced in January 2014.

-- Carter’s Inc. Defended this brand name clothing manufacturer/retailer in a national consumer class action alleging unfair pricing in 2010.
-Successfully secured a dismissal from the trial court and briefed and argued the ensuing Seventh Circuit appeal that affirmed the earlier victory.
+- Carter’s Inc. in defending a national consumer class action alleging unfair pricing in 2010 and securing a successful dismissal from the trial court and affirmance by the Seventh Circuit.

-- Gillette.
-Co-lead lawyer defending Gillette against a multi-district consumer class action in beginning in 2005 based on advertising claims relating to its market-leading M3Power razor.
+- Gillette in defending a multi-district consumer class action beginning in 2005 based on advertising claims relating to its market-leading M3Power razor.

 - Co-author, “High Hurdles Faced by Data Security Breach Shareholder Derivative Plaintiffs,” Bloomberg BNA Privacy and Security Law Report (May 2017)